DAMM-Cap/DAMM-Documentation/docs/toolkit/funds.md

 DAMM Funds are designed to be standalone investment vehicles but can be interconnected in various ways:

-- **Fund-to-Fund**: Funds can deposit capital into other funds, receiving LP tokens in return.
+- **Fund-to-Fund:** Funds can deposit capital into other funds, receiving LP tokens in return.
 For example, a high-risk fund focusing on long-tail assets might allocate a portion of its capital to a low-risk stablecoin fund for risk management or short-term liquidity.

 ```mermaid